joriskes/adventofcode2020/README.md

 - You can enable rustfmt (search in settings) on save to format your code automatically

 ## Running
+If you want to run this for yourself make sure to make a directory called `input` in the root of the project and create input files per day called `day##.txt`

+## Debugging
-- Use triple shift `run cargo command` -> `cargo run 1` to run day 1, or if no day is suplied it will ask for a day
+- Use triple shift `run cargo command` -> `cargo run 1` to run day 1, or if no day is supplied it will ask for a day